matthew-a-thomas/me/_posts/2022-06-20-questions-answered.md

 Personally I don't think that's a good choice.
 In fact I would go so far as to call it an anti-pattern.
-I personally think that a synchronous lock should be used for synchronous contexts, and an asynchronous lock should be used for asynchronous contexts, I suspect that if you want to use one for the other then there are probably some things going amuck in your code.
+I personally think that a synchronous lock should be used for synchronous contexts, and an asynchronous lock should be used for asynchronous contexts.
+I suspect that if you want to use one for the other then there are probably some things going amuck in your code.
 I think that if you're okay with
 [colored functions](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)